lingyuehao/sql_guidebook/README.md

 #### Result:
 ![Query 3 Output](img/results/result_3.png)

+#### Notes:
+- Both departure and arrival airports are included when counting.
+- Code-shared routes are not filtered out, which may overstate some airlines’ reach.

 ### Query 4: China and United States – Top Departure Hubs with Hub Size Labels